 There are tons of treatments available for people suffering from hair loss.
-From hair transplants to hair fibres, more products and treatments are in development all the time.
-SMP hair transplant is often used in conjunction with surgical hair transplants like FUT and FUE to create a natural close-cropped hairstyle that’s popular with men.
+From hair transplants to hair fibres, more hair loss products and treatments are in development all the time.
+SMP hair transplant is often used in conjunction with surgical procedures like FUT and FUE to create a natural close-cropped hairstyle that’s popular with men.

-Scalp micropigmentation (SMP) is a relatively new way for people suffering from male pattern baldness and other forms of hair loss to achieve a fuller-looking head of hair.
+Scalp micropigmentation (SMP) is a relatively new way for people suffering from male pattern baldness and other types of hair loss to achieve a fuller-looking head of hair.

 In SMP, the look of a natural, close-shaved hairline is carefully tattooed onto the scalp.
 This creates a buzz cut look — a close-cropped but full head of hair.
-SMP is also often used to complement FUT or FUE hair transplants.
+SMP is also often used to create a buzz cut look after a hair transplant.

 Scalp micropigmentation isn’t a surgical procedure like FUT or FUE hair transplants.
 However, it can complement these procedures by reducing contrast between your hair and scalp.
 SMP typically traces your new hairline, giving the instant appearance of full, even hair across the scalp.